-Taiwan's Armed Forces (TAF) are a unified military force consisting of ground, maritime, and air branches, with a joint strength of 169,000 active duty troops, 1,657,000 reserve personnel, and 11,800 paramilitary troops.
-While the TAF announced plans to eventually move to an all-volunteer force, as of 2023, all men born before 1993 must serve 12 months of compulsory military service, while men born after 1994 must serve 4 months.
+Taiwan's Armed Forces (TAF) are a unified military force consisting of ground, maritime, and air branches, with a joint strength of 169,000 active-duty troops, 1,657,000 reserve personnel, and 11,800 paramilitary troops.
+While the TAF announced plans to eventually move to an all-volunteer force, as of 2024, all men 18-36vrs must serve 12 months of compulsory military service.
 The TAF are charged with defending against foreign and domestic threats and supporting disaster relief and humanitarian efforts.
 Because of Taiwan's lack of official international recognition, its access to foreign military resources is somewhat limited.
 Consequently, the TAF relies on internal resources and significant US arms sales to improve its military capacity, investing heavily to modernize both equipment and infrastructure.
 For example, in 2017, Taiwan launched a domestic submarine program to design and build 8 marine vessels to enter into service starting in 2025.